NushaS/TicketSpy/developer-guide.md

 In general, our tests will be in the **/app/__tests__/unit** folder and a **/app/__tests__/api** folder

-To add a new test:
+To add a new test: <br>
 1.)
-Decide if it is a unit test or api test
+Decide if it is a unit test or api test<br>
-1.1) If it is neither, add a "__tests__" folder under your module and use JEST to write custom tests 2.)
+1.1) If it is neither, add a "__tests__" folder under your module and use JEST to write custom tests<br>
+2.)
 Use Jest to write custom tests in the folder!
-Feel free to use our previous tests as a template
+Feel free to use our previous tests as a template<br>

 ### Naming Conventions/Patterns